 However, we are now witnessing a major shift within the industry, as the rise from offline to online (O2O) is already taking place.
 The fast development of the digital business infrastructure creates new capabilities and competitive advantages, ready to replace the traditional business models.

-Saloodo! is one of these ambitious logistics start-ups, that sets new environmental standards in logistics through digitization.
+Saloodo! sets new environmental standards in logistics through digitalization.
 Saloodo! offers shippers the so-called “spot market” – the market for the short-term transport business – as well as instant access to verified carriers through a smart, digital freight platform.

-To improve the heavily paper-based administration processes, Saloodo! already an online document management system (DMS).
-Documents such as proof of delivery, delivery orders, incoming payments or invoices can be entered and processed online or via a smartphone.
+To improve the heavily paper-based administration processes, we from Saloodo! implemented an online document management system.
+Documents such as proof of delivery, delivery orders, incoming payments or invoices can be entered and processed online at any time.
 With an average of 8 paper pages per transport order and approx. 300,000 completed transport transactions in Germany alone, Saloodo! can help save up to 2.4 million sheets of paper per year.

-Despite all the efforts that are made to fundamentally change a business model, the customer remains the focus of digitization.
-With technologies that have the potential for such a change, now is the perfect time to put them to good use – and this process has just begun.
+Despite all the efforts that are made to fundamentally change a business model, the customer remains the focus of digitalization.
+With technologies that have the potential for such a change, now is the perfect time to put them to good use – and this process has already begun.
+Join us for a greener future!